protontypes/open-sustainable-technology/CONTRIBUTING.md

 If you just want to give a hint about a missing project, send an email at [tobias.augspurger@protontypes.eu](mailto:tobias.augspurger@protontypes.eu).
 However, we would be pleased to add you to the list of official contributors via a pull request.

 ## Guideline
 > _Earth's uniqueness in creating a stable environment for life in a completely hostile space is a miracle.
 Various life forms have taken billions of years to build up the natural resources humans depend on, such as a protective atmosphere, fertile soil, stable weather, and clean drinking water.
-As a movement to democratize technology development and knowledge creation, open source has the potential to become the central driver in preserving this stability._
+As a movement to democratize technology development and knowledge creation, open source has the potential to become the central driver in preserving this stability.
+Open Sustainable Technology's mission is to capture projects that preserve natural ecosystems through open technology, methods, data, intelligence, knowledge or tools._

 ## Contributors
 <a href="https://github.com/protontypes/open-sustainable-technology/graphs/contributors">